IMPLEMENTING TELEMEDICINE IN YOUR PRACTICE

 COVID-19 page for updates (see the

-Medicaid and CHIP Teleservices web page.
+Recent News column on the right side of the page for specific notices) that may provide current flexibilities beyond the information in the provider manual.
 For information about managed care benefits please contact the patient's plan.
 Medicaid, Medicaid managed care organizations (MCOs), and the Healthy Texas Women Program continuously update their coverage polices.
 Texas Medicaid managed care organizations must provide all medically necessary, Medicaid-covered services to eligible clients.
 Administrative procedures such as prior authorization, pre-certification, referrals, and claims filing may differ from traditional Medicaid and from MCO to MCO.
 Providers should contact the client's specific plan for coverage and billing guidance.

 **The information provided on this page is subject to change and should be verified independently.**